A creamy pasta recipe with a soy cream sauce

 How to make your gnocchi recipe more nutritious

 I love the way a rich cream sauce compliments the soft, pillowy texture of gnocchi.
 But I also find a big bowl of creamy gnocchi on its own a little boring.
 That’s why I layered the flavor and texture with sliced button mushrooms and a couple handfuls of baby spinach.
-The addition of the vegetables also helps to make it a complete meal.
-And who doesn’t love a one-pan dish?
+The vegetables not only add texture but the value of nutrition.

-What I DO recommend is serving the dish with a favorite wine.
-The pillows of creamy gnocchi pair well with a Chardonnay or even a more crisp white like a Sauvignon Blanc or Albarino.
+What I DO recommend is serving this gnocchi recipe with a favorite wine.
+I generally pair these pillows of creamy gnocchi pair with a Chardonnay in winter or, depending on my mood, a more crisp white like a Sauvignon Blanc or Albarino.
 But you can also go red if you like.
 I’ve tried this dish with a Chianti and a Pinot Noir and I’d be happy to eat it with pretty much any wine you’re pouring!

 - 1 tbsp butter

 - 1/8 cup dry white wine

 - 2/3 cup freshly grated Parmesan cheese (optional)

 - 3 cup fresh baby spinach

 - salt and pepper to taste